Why

 Consumers

-often inhale or consume loose carpet fibers which cannot be a healthy thing
+or consume loose carpet fibers which cannot be a healthy thing to do.
+Loose

-to do.
-It can also damage your vacuum if you allow the loose fibers to clog
+also damage or reduce the power of your vacuum if you allow the loose fibers to

 Any